-- information about you or your application from other Commonwealth, state, territory or local government agencies, whether or not you nominated them as a referee; - representatives from an Indigenous community or organisation, or subject-matter experts, who are on an assessment panel, whether or not you nominated them as a referee; or - recommendations from Aboriginal and Torres Strait Islander local and regional decision making groups and organisations (e.g. Empowered Communities and Murdi Paaki Regional Assembly).
+- information from within the Agency available through the normal course of business such as knowledge about your previous performance or knowledge about priority areas of community need; - information about you or your application from other Commonwealth, state, territory or local government agencies, whether or not you nominated them as a referee; - representatives from an Indigenous community or organisation, or subject-matter experts, who are on an assessment panel, whether or not you nominated them as a referee; or - recommendations from Aboriginal and Torres Strait Islander local and regional decision-making groups and organisations (e.g. Empowered Communities and Murdi Paaki Regional Assembly).

-For information on how the Agency treats personal and confidential information, please see section 15 below.
+For information on how the Agency treats personal and confidential information, please see section 16 below.

-7.2 Who will assess applications?
+9.2 Who will assess applications?